jmcheon/deep_learning_specialization/Course1/week2/README.md

 <a id='4-1'></a>
 ### Forward and Backward propagation

-"forward" and "backward" propagation steps for learning the parameters that computes the cost function and its gradient.
+"forward" and "backward" propagation steps for learning the parameters that compute the cost function and its gradient.

 Forward Propagation: